 The Company may use Personal Data for the following purposes:

-To provide and maintain our Service, including to monitor the usage of Our Service.
+To provide and maintain our Service, including to monitor and analyze the usage of Our Service.

 To manage Your Account: to manage Your registration as a user of the Service.
 The Personal Data You provide can give You access to different functionalities of the Service that are available to You as a registered user.

 For the performance of a contract: the development, compliance and undertaking of the purchase contract for the products, items or services You have purchased or of any other contract with Us through the Service.